ethanjmoody/data-den/README.md

 - Fitted three linear models to predict interest rates for a specific segment of consumer microloans.
 - Identified statistical and practical significance for several predictors, and summarized results in a paper.
 - Presented important considerations around model interpretability, bias, and business/customer trade-offs.
-- Highlighted skills and tools: R (analysis/modeling), statistical goodness of fit testing, linear regressions, R Markdown (paper writing).
+- Highlighted skills and tools: R (analysis/modeling), statistical goodness of fit testing, linear regression, R Markdown (paper writing).

 :us: **Measuring Voting Difficulty in the 2020 U.S. Presidential Election**
 - Analyzed voting challenges experienced by Democratic (D) and Republican (R) voters based on ANES data.